tarof429/stuckathome/kvm/part2_installing_linux_on_kvm.md

 1. First install some packages.

   ```
-  pacman -S cloud-init cloud-image-utils mkpasswd
+  pacman -S cloud-init cloud-image-utils
   ```

-The mkpasswd program is usde to generate the hashed password.
+You also need to install mkpasswd.
+This package is used to generate the hashed password.
 See https://aur.archlinux.org/packages/mkpasswd.

 2. Next, download the latest LTS cloud init image for Ubuntu.
 For example, Jammy Jellyfish is at https://cloud-images.ubuntu.com/releases/22.04/release/ubuntu-22.04-server-cloudimg-amd64.img.